laur1s/laur1s.github.io/content/posts/first-post.md

 - The notes should be easily searchable.
 - The notes should be indexed for easily finding what you need.

 These goals can be met by simply using almost any notes app.
-However, I've been guilty of trying many different ways to organize my notes (org-mode, Google keep, oneNote, etc).
+However, I\'ve been guilty of trying many different ways to organize my notes (org-mode, Google keep, oneNote, etc).
 I think that creating a static webpage where I can write my notes in Markdown and publish to the web would be ideal as it will solve these problems.

 However, I first had an idea to create this kind of technical blog more than 3 years ago and I only started to write my first post now.
 Why is that?